-“McMillian would kill me if he heard me say this,” Lauria laughed, “but I think the latest theory about what happened is accurate.
+"McMillian would kill me if he heard me say this," Lauria laughed, "but I think one of the latests theories about what happened is accurate.
 I think one of the Secret Service agents in the car with him had his weapon drawn and accidentally fired.
-I think we covered it up because it was the Secret Service.”
+I think we covered it up because it was the Secret Service."

 When asked about his favorite project to have worked on, Lauria quipped, “The next one.
 That’s a Charley Durning line and whenever somebody asks me, I totally mean it.
 Don’t look back.”
 He stated, ’The Wonder Years is such a classy show…We won the Emmy after only six episodes, so we won best show.
 Matter of fact they changed the rules after that…from then on you had to have twelve (episodes) on-air…” With regard to The Wonder Years, Bob Iger, former Disney CEO, “…was our real champion.
 Great guy…” He shared, "Sullivan and Sun was without a doubt the most fun I have ever had.
 I had to back up to the bank because I felt like I was robbing the place for my check.
 I never laughed so much in my life.
 There were four standup comics.
 I’m with Brian Doyle-Murray, who sat at the end of the bar and I was behind him and we were like the two critics on ‘The Muppets.'"